sunnykr-7/RAG-based-AI-Teaching-Assistant/README.md

 Convert all the video files to mp3

 ## Step 3 - Convert mp3 to json
-Convert all the mp3 files to json.
+Convert all the mp3 files to json

 ## Step 4 - Convert the json files to Vectors
 We convert the json files to a dataframe with Embeddings and save it as a joblib pickle.